Gunner Albert John Manners, Royal Garrison Artillery, d. 29 May 1918, age 24 years.

 The artillery activity of the enemy, which had been gradually increasing in its intensity, culminated on the 29th in a terrific bombardment of the G.H.Q. line, Bedford House area, Ridge Wood, and all battery positions and approaches to the line.
 This bombardment started at about 3am, and at 6am the infantry assault started.
 This was chiefly concentrated on Ridge Wood and the GHQ Line as far as Kruistraathoek cross roads, and a subsidiary attack also developed on the outpost line along the Canal from Lock 8.

 Albert was killed in this action, on May 29th 1918.
 He was buried at Brandhoek New Military Cemetery No 3, grave reference IV B 7, 6.5 km west of Ypres.
 Brandhoek was used mainly for burials from the local Field Ambulance and Casualty Clearing Station.
-75 of the graves are Royal Garrison Artillery due to the many gun positions in the vicinity, including Albert Bombardier Henry William Culverwell (78422) of 252 Siege Battery, who died on the same day.
+75 of the graves are Royal Garrison Artillery due to the many gun positions in the vicinity.

 Albert’s legateee was his father Frank.
 On 10th September 1918 Albert’s personal possessions were returned to his father via Dover.
 They included letters, photos, two pipes, two wallets, certificate of discharge, tobacco pouch, silver cigarette case, Ingersoll watch (broken), penknife (broken), key, and purse.